NinjaBearStudioTech/Documentation/Writerside/topics/combat/cbt_setup.md

 Your main Character class must have the **Combat Manager** component added to it, along with the appropriate **Combat System Interface**.
 Make sure to return the **Combat Manager** from the `GetCombatManager` function.

+The Combat Component also must access the Combat Mesh and the proper Animation Blueprint that should be used for Combat Animations.
+Sometimes, these might be the same, but it is not uncommon for them to be different.

+In your base character, implement `GetCombatMesh` providing the main mesh for your combatant and if you are using a

 > **How about the other Components and Functions?**
 >
 > You don't need to worry about other components or methods in this interface for now, except for the **Weapon Manager**